 Go-kart racing track

-If you want to get competitive yourself while releasing pent-up stress, you could not go wrong with kart racing.
+If you want to get competitive yourself while releasing pent-up stress, you cannot go wrong with kart racing.
 Plus, it is probably one of the few instances you could yell at a bad driver without causing a scene.

 Do you have a cherished place to yell out your rage?
 Let us know in the comments.